What is root canal therapy?

 - Severe tooth pain when applying pressure to the tooth or when chewing

 - Spontaneous tooth pain

 - Sensitivity to varying temperatures

 - Swelling of the gum surrounding a particular tooth

-Please note: not all tooth pain can be assumed for root canal treatment.
+Please note: that not all tooth pain can is related to root canal infection.
 If you’re suffering from frequent or random tooth pain, it’s essential to book a consult and discuss this with your dentist.
-Proper dental examination and x-ray’s, will help identify if Root Canal Therapy will be recommended.
+Proper dental examination and x-rays will help identify if Root Canal Therapy is an appropriate treatment.